department-of-veterans-affairs/vets-website/_disability/3-claims-appeal.md

 If you disagree with the Statement of the Case, you can file a Substantive Appeal to the Board of Veterans’ Appeals.

-### When?
+### When do I file a Substantive Appeal?

 You’ll need to file within one year from the date on the letter notifying you about the original decision on your claim or 60 days from the date on the letter accompanying the Statement of the Case, whichever gives you more time.

 ### What do I file?

 [VA Form 9](http://www.va.gov/ vaforms/va/pdf/VA9.pdf).
-Check the status of your appeal by calling 1-800-827-1000 or going online to [eBenefits] (https://www.ebenefits.va.gov).
+Check the status of your appeal by calling 1-800-827-1000 or going online to [eBenefits](https://www.ebenefits.va.gov).

 </div>